miriamposner/unix/getting_started_with_commandline.md

 Then type **control e** to move your cursor to the end of the line.

 When you press return (from anywhere on the line you typed), you'll be taken into the folder you dropped into the terminal.
+(Confused?
+[Watch me do it](https://youtu.be/COnbjVzOscA).

 You can type